gaearon/react-transform-boilerplate/README.md

 #### I can’t serve images, use different HTML, add CSS, etc.

 This project is a reference implementation of **[babel-plugin-react-transform](https://github.com/gaearon/babel-plugin-react-transform)**—it is just a Webpack bundle served by an Express server.
 It’s not meant to demonstrate every feature of either project.
 Please consult Webpack and Express docs to learn how to serve images, or bundle them into your JavaScript application.
+For example, [you can use `express.static()` to serve static assets](https://github.com/gaearon/react-transform-boilerplate/pull/52).

 #### My server is throwing a 404 after `npm run build`